 - Repeat several times with both verbal and physical prompts.

-- Gradually reduce the amount of physical prompts.
+- Gradually reduce the number of physical prompts.
 You could say, “Remember?
 Turn your wrist this way.”

 - With repeated practice to solidify her learning, she will be able to fix the puzzle independently.